Glen Berry

 Glen Berry (born 21 April 1978) is a retired British actor.

 Early life

 Berry started attending the Anna Scher Theatre School in London in 1993, and his first steps in show business included a part as a skinhead in an ad for voluntary service.

 Career

-Starting in 1995 he had a recurring role on the soap opera London Bridge.
-He got his big break playing Jamie in the 1996 gay coming-of-age film Beautiful Thing alongside another Anna Scher Theatre School pupil, Scott Neal.
+Starting in 1995, Berry had a recurring role on the soap opera London Bridge.
+He got his big break playing Jamie in the 1996 gay coming-of-age film Beautiful Thing, alongside another Anna Scher Theatre School pupil, Scott Neal.
 Further acting credits include several BBC TV films, such as Blood and Fire and Between the Lines.

-Other roles have included a cameo in ITV's The Bill TV series, (again with Scott Neal) and a role as an office junior in the BBC legal drama Trust in 2003.
+Other roles have included a cameo in ITV's The Bill TV series (again with Scott Neal) and a role as an office junior in the BBC legal drama Trust in 2003.

 Berry retired from acting in 2003.
-As of 2008, he works as a car sales manager in Chelmsford, Essex.
+As of 2025, he is Head of Business for Group 1 Chelmsford BMW.